$\ell$-away ACM Bundles on Fano Surfaces: Introduction

-In this paper, we show existence and give classification of $l$-away ACM bundles on del Pezzo surfaces $\p2$, $\p1 \times \p1$ and blow-up of $\p2$ up to three points.
-In Section \ref{sec:Preliminaries}, we determine the common properties of special $l$-away ACM bundle of rank 2 on del Pezzo surfaces.
-Also, give some basic definitions of bounded derived category of coherent sheaves on a smooth variety.
+In this work, we show the existence of $\ell$-away ACM bundles and give their classification on the Fano surfaces $(\p2, \cO_{\p2}(1))$, $(\p1 \times \p1, \cO_{\p1 \times \p1}(1,1))$ and the anticanonically polarized blow up of $\p2$ up to three non collinear points. \begin{definition} A vector bundle $\cE$ on $(X,\cO_{X}(h))$ is called \textit{special} if $\det (\cE) = ch$ for some integer $c$. \end{definition} In Section \ref{sec:Preliminaries}, we determine the common properties of special $\ell$-away ACM bundles of rank 2 on Fano surfaces.
+Also, we give some basic definitions and results concerning the theory of bounded derived category of coherent sheaves on a smooth variety.
 We finish the section with some properties of quivers and their representations.

-In Section \ref{sec:l-awayACMBundlesonP2}, we give the complete classification of $1$-away and $2$-away ACM bundles of rank 2 on $\p2$.
+In Section \ref{sec:l-awayACMBundlesonP2}, we give the classification of $1$-away and $2$-away ACM bundles of rank 2 on $\p2$.
 Then, we point out that they are weakly Ulrich.
-Also, we show the existence of $\mu$-stable $l$-away ACM bundle of rank 2 on $\p2$ for any $l > 1$, which has the dimension $l^2+2l-3$ at the corresponding point in the moduli space of simple sheaves.
-We finish this section by showing the existence of simple $l$-away ACM bundle of any even rank by using representations of quivers.
+Also, we show the existence of $\mu$-stable $\ell$-away ACM bundle of rank 2 on $\p2$ for any $\ell > 1$ and that this bundle corresponds to a smooth point in the moduli space of $\mu$-stable sheaves lying in a single component of dimension $\ell^2+2\ell-3$.
+We finish this section by showing the existence of simple $\ell$-away ACM bundle of any even rank by using representations of quivers.
 As a corollary, we are able to show the existence of weakly Ulrich bundles of any even rank on $\p2$.